scollier/summit2014DockerLab/03-Containers-Can-Talk.md

 **Review the supervisord.conf file**

+Straight from the supervisord.org site:

+"Supervisor: A Process Control System

+Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems."

+There are a couple of reasons to use *supervisord* inside a container.
+The first is that Docker really only wants to be in charge of one service.
+So if you are running multiple services in a POC container such as MariaDB and Apache at the same time, you need a way to manage those.
+Present *supervisord* as the service that runs on launch and let it control the other services in the background.
+Also, supervisord can run services in foreground mode.
+Docker likes that.

 The *supervisord.conf* file instructs the *supervisord* daemon as to which processes it is responsible for.
 This *supervisord.conf* file has been pared down considerably.